elianeroosli/mimic-fairness-generalizability-casestudy/benchmarks/starr/README.md

 - `-b`: triggers the script to first build the tables from scratch again
 - `-l`: suppresses the loading of the tables (in case one only wants to rebuild the tables)

 **5. Create timeseries**

 Then, one single script loads the data, cleans it and creates individual timeseries stored as `.csv` files for each stay.
-It is invoked the following way:
+It is invoked the following way in a Jupyter notebook environment:

         %run benchmarks/starr/scripts/create_timeseries.py -p "benchmarks/starr/sql/params.json" -v